albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

-*Little Navmap* uses the `magnetic declination <https://en.wikipedia.org/wiki/Magnetic_declination>`__ that is stored with VOR stations or the actual environment declination.
+*Little Navmap* uses the `magnetic declination <https://en.wikipedia.org/wiki/Magnetic_declination>`__ that is stored either with VOR stations or the actual environment declination.
 The latter one is calculated by the program using the world magnetic mode.
 (`WMM <https://en.wikipedia.org/wiki/World_Magnetic_Model>`__) or loaded from the simulator scenery database.